-In small saucepan, melt 1/4 cup of the butter over medium heat.
+- In a small saucepan, melt ¼ cup of the butter over medium heat.
 Reduce heat to medium-low.
 Continue to cook, without stirring, about 5 minutes or until butter becomes brown and fragrant.
 Remove from heat, cool slightly.

-Bake in preheated 325 oven for 15 minutes or until edges are lightly browned.
+- Bake for 15 minutes or until edge is lightly browned.
 Recut circle into wedges while warm.
-Cool on cookie sheet 5 minutes.
+Cool on cookie sheet for 5 minutes.
 Transfer wedges to a wire rack; cool.
 (I ended up baking these 10 minutes longer than the recipe stated.
 Don’t know why it was so off, but it was.)

-In glass 4-cup measuring cup, place chopped bittersweet chocolate and 1/2 teaspoon shortening and microwave at 30 second intervals until melted.
-Dip scalloped edge of each wedge into chocolate, allowing excess to drip off.
+- In glass 4-cup measuring cup, place chopped bittersweet chocolate and ½ teaspoon shortening and microwave at 30-second intervals until melted.
+Dip the scalloped edge of each wedge into chocolate, allowing excess to drip off.
 Return to wire rack.
 Lightly sprinkle the chocolate with fleur de sel.
-Allow to stand until chocolate is set (about 1 hour).
-Makes 16 cookies.
+Allow to stand until chocolate is set.